MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/explore-data-service.md

 ms.service: powerbi
 ms.subservice: pbi-explore
 ms.topic: how-to
-ms.date: 10/16/2023
+ms.date: 11/08/2023
 ---

-# Explore your data in the Power BI service (Preview)
+# Explore your data in the Power BI service (preview)

 In Power BI, sometimes you just want to do some ad hoc exploration of your data.
 Maybe you're an analyst who just got access to a new semantic model or data source, and you want to spend time learning about it before you build a report off it.
 Or maybe you're a business user who needs to answer a specific question about the data to include in a PowerPoint presentation, but the report you’re using doesn’t answer your exact question.
 Creating a new report from scratch in these cases is a big hurdle, when you just need a quick answer or screenshot for a slide deck.